Where to Stay in Istanbul

 -

-Explore the Old City with a guide – The three of us went to high school together, and we joked that we missed that part of history class!
-Thankfully, we toured with Fettah (WhatsApp +90 541 975 9565), who brought Sultanahmet’s rich history to life.
-We visited Blue Mosque, Basilica Cistern, Topkapi Palace,
+Explore the Old City with a guide – Brooke, Steph, and I went to high school together, and we joked that we must have missed the part of history class that taught us about Istanbul!
+Thankfully, we toured with an INCREDIBLE guide named Fettah, who truly brought Sultanahmet’s rich history to life for us.
+We visited the Blue Mosque, Basilica Cistern, Topkapi Palace, and Hagia Sophia--don't miss any of them!
+You can reach Fettah to arrange a custom tour at his WhatsApp: +90 541 975 9565.
+Tell him hello for me!

 -

-Hamam at Kılıç Ali Paşa – One of Istanbul’s most famous Turkish baths, designed by the great architect Sinan.
-A bubble scrub here is intense but worth it—I will never forget seeing my friends topless being manhandled and washed like infants, lolol.
-There may be nicer Hamams, but this one felt really authetic.
+Hammam at Kılıç Ali Paşa – One of Istanbul’s most famous Turkish baths, designed by the great architect Sinan.
+A bubble scrub here is intense but worth it—I will never forget seeing my topless friends being manhandled and washed like infants, let me tell ya.
+There may be fancier hammams, but this one felt really authentic.

 -